HarvardOpenData/HODP-Docs/docs/bootcamp.md

 --->

 :::tip
 If you're ever confused, feel free to reach out to any board member on Slack!
-You can also send a message to `#bootcamp-s22` directly!
+You can also send a message to `#bootcamp-f22` directly!
 :::

 ## Administrative Links
 - **Attendance form**: [hodp.org/attendance](http://hodp.org/attendance)
 - **Absence form**: [hodp.org/absences](http://hodp.org/absences)
 - **HODP Calendar**: [hodp.org/calendar](http://hodp.org/calendar)
-- **Slack link (join #bootcamp-s22)**: [hodp.org/joinslack](http://hodp.org/joinslack)
+- **Slack link (join #bootcamp-s22)**: [hodp.org/slack](http://hodp.org/slack)

 ## Bootcamp Requirements
 - Our Bootcamp is completion-based (with no experience required).
 This means that as long as you attend bootcamps, complete a project, and publish it, you will become a HODP member!
 - All Bootcampers are given one no-questions-asked skip, to use your skip, please fill out the absence form above!
-We'll send you a video of the bootcamp afterwards.
 - If you find yourself needing more than one absence, please reach out to board via `board@hodp.org` or on Slack.

 More info on bootcamp projects will be released later!